 Shape and final proof

-- Roll it out so that it's about the width of your pan minus 1.5cm/½".
-Roll it pretty thinly so that the dough has to roll several times to be a cylinder.
+- Flour your work surface liberally.
+Dump the dough out and tease it into a rectangle.
+Roll it out so that it's about the width of your pan minus 1.5cm/½".
+Roll it thinly, so the dough has to roll several times to be a cylinder.

 - Apply the blueberry jam to the dough.
 You can go to the edge, at the end where you will start rolling, but at the other end, you should leave about 3cm/1" room without any jam.
 On the sides, you should leave about 1.5cm/½" room without jam.

-- When you have a dough roll, fold the ends underneath the bottom to seal the jam inside.
+- Then roll up the dough pretty tightly.
+When you have a dough roll, fold the ends underneath the bottom to seal the jam inside.

-- Then cover the tin with a damp dishtowel and let it proof until it has doubled in size.
+- Grease your tin with butter or baking spray and place the dough in the tin.
+Then cover the tin with a damp dishtowel and let it proof until it has doubled in size.

 Bake the bread